Registration Information

 Hint: Log into or create your Clearing User Account well before the Summer Program registration start dates to ensure a smooth registration.

 A minimum $300 deposit is required when registering.
-The balance is due no later than three weeks before the class begins.
+The final payment balance is due no later than three weeks before the class begins.

 Fees and Pricing: (per person:

-Resident Packages: (includes tuition, lodging & 16 meals)
+Resident Packages: (includes tuition, 6 nights of lodging & 16 meals)

 Commuter Package: (includes tuition & 7 meals)